opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/architecture.md

 ### Data connector

-The Toolkit use the data connector Abstract class to get/send the data.
+The Toolkit uses the data connector Abstract class to get/send the data.
 This is the link between the client and the OSH server.
 It does not contain any logic and gets only the data through two ways:

  * WebSocket API: connects to the server using the WebSocket Javascript API.
 The connector is encapsulated into